kokoko3k/koko-aio-slang/docs-ng.md

             avoid them to blend.
             Use Min and Max parameter to limit the minimum and maximum size they can reach.
-        Mask width min->max gamma:
+        Phosphors width min->max gamma:
                 Since emulating phosphors with high Min-Max range changes the apparent gamma of the final image, it is advised, if needed, to use this option to compensate, instead of the main gamma correction.
+                It is also a quick way to make the image brighter or darker.
         Fade on bright:
             How much the mask is visible over bright pixels.

         Cell size multiplier x (neg=divider):
             Multiply (or divide if the parameter is < 0) the mask (cell) size by a factor.
             As stated(**), the size may be relative to screen or core, this allow you to "zoom" the cell horizontally and can be useful if you have an HiDPI screen.
             For example, you may choose to use screen sized masks and zoom them by a factor of 2 or 3 to make room for phosphors and see them visually grow in width.
             Likewise, you can use core/game(**) sized masks and divide them by a factor if they appears too big.

     Scanlines or vertical mask 1: (*4)
         Y resolution: (core for scanlines or screen), height min/max:
             See X resolution parameter just explained (**),  all similarly named parameters will refer to the phosphors height instead od the width.

         The core setting here assumes a particular meaning tho, because setting it so along with a multiplier = 1 allows you to emulate scanlines.
         This works because the phosphors will grow in height no more than the size of a source (game) row, so that if you set the maximum height to something lower than 1.0, the remaining blank part will actually acts like a scanline gap.

         Slotmask offset(*):
             This will cause every cell to be vertically shifted by the configured amount to emulate a slotmask phosphors layout.
             It is true that for accurate reproduction of them, slotmasks are commonly emulated at screen size, but this causes, on low resolution displays, weird artifacts, primarily when using curvature and when you try to draw scanlines -and- slotmasks.
             Here there is an added value given by the fact that the shift itself can be relative to not only to the screen pixel height, but to game pixel height. (**) By selecting Y resolution=0 (so core coordinates**) and enabling this slotmask offset, you will have a staggered scanline.
             This allows you to not drawing a scanline -and- a slotmask, but to draw a "slotmasked" scanline.
             While this does not exist at all in crt technology, it greatly mitigates the artifacts just explained while producing a fairly convincing effect, very similar to a screen with visible scanlines and visible slotmask.

     Avoid intercell bleeding:
         When you set maximum width/height to anything > 0.5, the phosphor light will bleed over the adiacent (left/right up/down) one so that they will start to blend togheter.
         This option will avoid the bleeding.
         You may want them to merge or not, depending on your preference to see a visible "grid"/lines.
         This function is useful when you want to emulate handhelds screens, where cells are well separated.

     Interlace detect + Scanline alternate above # lines: koko-aio will mark a frame as interlaced and will alternate odd/even scanlines at odd/even frames when the number or lines is above the configured value.
     Disable on interlaced screen:
         You may want to avoid drawing scanlines gaps when interlaced content is found Interlace Flicker (0=off,1=on,2=if interlaced):
         Since we can emulate scanline appearence, here we deal with interlaced content too.
         This setting emulates the flickering issues present on crt interlaced screens where the brighter lines flickers when they are near dark ones.
         You can choose to produce the flickering: never, always or only when the input picture is considered interlaced.
         The threshold for that is defined in config.inc with the parameter: MIN\_LINES\_INTERLACED.
     Interlace Flicker power: The strength of the effect.

     Vertical cell Mask 2:
         The shape of the mask generated ny this function is "boxed", while the one generated by the previous function ("scanlines or vertical mask1") is more rounded.
         Phosphor masks are usually vertically delimited by thin lines.
         This parameter will set the visibility of them.

         Resolution: (core or screen) (*1)
             Should the vertical interval (height) between those likes be relative to screen or core pixel size?
         Height divider (neg=multiplier) (*2):
             The more, the less that intervall will be.
             Interesting values for screen resolution: 1.0, 0.75, 0.5
         Fadeout under light: How much they will be visible over bright pixels.
         Even/odd offset (slotmask) (*3):
             If you not used, the previous section to emulate scanlines(*), but still want to emulate slotmasks layouts, you can set this to 1.0.
             You can draw slotmasks at screen coordinates to emulate real crts or choose to paint them at core coordinates to have a more defined slotmask ...if you like slotmasks so much :-) Vertical shift (for use with core resolution):
             This parameter allows you to move the whole vertical mask along the Y axis.
             It is intended to be used with core resolution(*1) and integer divider/multiplier(*2) to clear weird patterns from the screen when using slotmasks (*3) alongside scanline emulation (*4).
         Steepness:
             The more, the thinner they will be.
             Setting this to very high values, may make them disappear unevenly.
         Sparkling look punch:
             Makes the "Vertical cell Mask 2" effect more pronunced and "pinchy/Sparky" by highering its contrast.
             Beware, this may produce moiree.

 **Dot matrix emulation:**<br>